-Welcome to a new school year at Mosscroft Primary School.
+Welcome to a new school term at Mosscroft Primary School.
+We hope you had a lovely Christmas and New Year.

 Miss.
 Adcock is our teacher and Miss.
 Corrigan is our teaching assistant.
-We have settled in quickly to being in Year 5.
 We would like to welcome you to our Page; you can find important information about our class.

 Please click on the link below and take a look at our curriculum map to see what we will be learning about this year: